actblue/burn-after-reading/README.md

 # Burn After Reading

-A tiny script to generate a printable HTML page to back up your TOTP secrets, secret key shards (for SSSS), etc.
+A tiny script to generate a printable HTML page (with QR codes) to back up your TOTP secrets, secret key shards (for SSSS), etc.

 ## Usage